-This chapter describes how to use the ICF API, which lets you call ICF connector implementations from your application.
+This chapter describes how to use the ICF API, which enables you to call ICF connector implementations from your application.
 The chapter demonstrates creating a connector facade, required for applications to access connectors, and then how to call the various ICF operations from your application.

-2.1.
 Before You Start Using the ICF API